 - stent-happy cardiologists implanting unnecessary coronary stents while fraudulently altering the medical records of their unsuspecting patients

-- the meek expectation that there’s nothing we can do about misdiagnosis rates or intolerable health care wait times or downright rude behaviour because we’re just patients
+- the meek expectation that there’s nothing we can do about misdiagnosis rates or unreported medical errors or intolerable health care wait times or downright rude behaviour because we’re just patients.

 It’s a pretty frightening time to be a patient, in fact.
 And if you think it’s tough these days to be a doctor struggling with the burdens Dr. Wes writes about, just try being sick.